 a few years later, was rebuilt downtown and burned again in 1905.
 Later that

-year, the location for the present day courthouse was selected.
+year, the site for the present day courthouse was selected.
 In 1913, it,

-along with sixty blocks of the city, was severely damaged by fire.
+along with 60 blocks of the city, was severely damaged by fire.
 Its frame

-remained and it was restored.
+remained and was restored.
 In 1979, it was listed on the National Register

 of Historic Places.